project-capo/docs-main/index.rst

-..
-Navi documentation master file, created by sphinx-quickstart on Mon Jan 27 22:44:58 2014.
+.. mgr-docs documentation master file, created by sphinx-quickstart on Mon Jan 27 22:44:58 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Navi's documentation!
+Welcome to mgr-docs's documentation!
 =================================

 Contents: